jinnic/js-mini-challenge-dom/README.md

 **YOUR NOTES**
 ```
+header.style.color = 'red'
 ```

 ## Deliverable 3

 Now that we've got a beautiful red header, we can show some players on the page.
-The player data is stored in a variable called `PLAYERS` in the `data.js` file - you can still access that variable in your `index.js` file (see if you can figure out why!).
+The player data is stored in a variable called `PLAYERS` in the `data.js` file - you can still access that variable in your `index.js` file (see if you can figure out why!). -> because index.js is defered and data.js is already loaded

 First, uncomment the `console.log` under Deliverable 3 in the `index.js` file to see the data in the console. *For each* player in our application, we want to render their information on the DOM inside the `div#player-container` element.